sanjayankur31/ankursinha.in/content/pyclutter-woes-a-speed-bump-2.rst

 :date: 2009-12-26 18:49
 :author: ankur
 :category: Tech
-:tags: Fedora 12, Fedora tour, linux, pyclutter
+:tags: Fedora
-:tags: Fedora 12, Fedora tour, linux, pyclutter
+:tags: Fedora
-:tags: Fedora 12, Fedora tour, linux, pyclutter
+:tags: Fedora
-:tags: Fedora 12, Fedora tour, linux, pyclutter
+:tags: Fedora
 :slug: pyclutter-woes-a-speed-bump-2

 Every task has some bottle-necks to overcome.
 The fedora-tour is no